Anatomy of Alignment:

 Placing a finger over one nostril and breathing through the other is a great way to increase bodiliy awareness and feeling alignment of the upper body relative to

 Breathe out through your mouth and feel the air flow through your lips.
 The jaw bone is attached to the skull by muscles, a lot of movement is possible when there are no restrictions in the surrounding tissues.
 Sensory information from lips, contacting teeth etc etc. Many disiplines mention tongue position.
-From placing the tip of your tongue behind your central incisors (front teeth), to rolling your tongue up and backwards so the under-surface contacts along the hard palette (roof of mouth).
+From placing the tip of your tongue behind your central incisors (front teeth), to rolling your tongue up and backwards so the under-surface contacts the hard palette (roof of mouth).
 Use your tongue and hard palette to provide sensory feedback about the relative positions of your skull and jaw.
-Experiment, see what helps to feel the position in relation to your Base-Line.Mouth.
+Experiment, see what helps to feel the position in relation to your Base-Line.
+Lots of muscles associated with the eyes can be used to provide sensory feedback.Mouth.

 Tongue.